andycranston/raritan-scp/README.md

 # raritan-scp

-A handful of utilities which make use of the scp features of Raritan intelligent PDUs
+A handful of utilities which make use of the scp features of Raritan intelligent PDUs.

 The utilities here may be of use to you if you are responsbile for the administration of one or more Raritan intelligent PDUs.

 ## What you need